Hyman G. Rickover: Later life and death

+Personal life

+While studying at Columbia University, Rickover met Ruth D. Masters, a graduate student in international law, whom he married in 1931 after she returned from her doctoral studies at the Sorbonne in Paris.
+They were married until Ruth's death in 1972, after which he married Eleonore A. Bednowicz.
+Hyman and Ruth Rickover had one son, Robert.
+Rickover's interfaith marriage caused a rift with his Orthodox Jewish parents.
+Rickover rarely saw his parents following his marriage, and they never met their daughter-in-law and grandson.
+However, he provided them financial support to get them through the Great Depression.
+Some biographers write that he converted to Episcopalianism and remained an Episcopalian for the rest of his life.
+His son Robert also believed that his father had converted, although he stated that his parents had no interest in Episcopalianism and he was sent to a Presbyterian church for confirmation, recalling that his parents considered it "a social thing" and that it was the only time his father ever came to church.
+According to author Marc Wortman, Rickover ceased to be a practicing Jew but did not convert and maintained an interest in Jewish life, donating all the proceeds from his books and speeches to a Jewish orphanage in Chicago.
+During a visit to Israel in 1982, Rickover expressed pride in his Jewish heritage.

 Honors

 The Los Angeles-class submarine was named for him.
 She was commissioned two years before his death, and was, at that time, one of only two Navy ships to be named after a living person since 1900 (there have been 16 more since).
 The submarine was launched on 27 August 1983, sponsored by his second wife Eleonore, commissioned on 21 July 1984, and deactivated on 14 December 2006.
 In 2015, the Navy announced a named in his honor.
 The submarine's christening took place on 31 July 2021.

 Rickover Hall at the United States Naval Academy houses the departments of Mechanical Engineering, Naval Architecture, Ocean Engineering, and Aeronautical and Aerospace Engineering.
 Rickover Center at Naval Nuclear Power Training Command is located at Joint Base Charleston, where Navy personnel begin their engineering training.
 In 2011, the U.S. Navy Museum included Rickover as part of the Technology for the Nuclear Age: Nuclear Propulsion display for its Cold War exhibit, which featured the following quotation:

 Good ideas are not adopted automatically.
 They must be driven into practice with courageous impatience.

 Other things named in his honor include the Admiral Hyman Rickover Fellowship at M.I.T., Hyman G. Rickover Naval Academy, and Rickover Junior High School.